Brian Anderson Player Props: Brewers vs. Cardinals

-On Saturday, Brian Anderson (on the back of going 1-for-2) and the Milwaukee Brewers face the St. Louis Cardinals, whose starting pitcher will be Jordan Montgomery.
-First pitch is at 7:10 PM ET.
+Brian Anderson -- 0-for-4 in his last game -- will be in action for the Milwaukee Brewers versus the St. Louis Cardinals, with Jake Woodford on the mound, on April 9 at 2:10 PM ET.

-He had a one-hit performance in his most recent game (1-for-2) against the Cardinals.
+In his previous game he had a hitless performance (0-for-4) against the Cardinals.

 Brian Anderson Game Info & Props vs. the Cardinals